michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 30. And the whole city was commoved, and all the people assembled, and they laid hold of Paulos, and dragged him without from the temple; and instantly the gates were shut.

-31. And while the multitude sought to kill him, the tribuneKiliarka. of the cohort heard that the whole city was agitated.
+31. And while the multitude sought to kill him, the tribune

 32. And forthwith took he a centurion and many soldiers and ran upon them; and when they saw the tribune and the soldiers, they desisted from beating Paulos.